Vitamin C for wrinkles is an anti aging skin care ingredient that really can make a difference.

 3) Pour into opaque bottle

 4) Store in a dark place and make sure the lid is airtight.
-This should last around 3 days (it's important to make it in small doses like this to ensure it's potency)
+This should last around 3 days (it's important to make it in small doses like this to ensure potency)

 Apply after you cleanse every night and follow with your normal moisturizer.
 Easiest way is with your fingertips or cotton pads.